Managing Gestational Diabetes with Healthy Food Choices

 - Snacks: If you are wanting to have dry biscuits the best that are free from chemicals, preservatives, low in sugar and salt is the Orgran brand.
 Roasted almonds, homemade popcorn without salt or butter, raw vegies such as carrot, capsicum, cucumber, celery.

-Follow this Simple Eating Plan
+Follow this Simple Eating Plan to Prevent Gestational Diabetes

 Drink 2 – 2 ½ litres of filtered water per day – Water acts as a main messenger for vitamins, minerals and nutrients; secondly it cleanses the toxins that you taking in and these affect the quality of your cells.
 You loose 1.5 litres of water each day through perspiration and breathing so this also needs to be replaced otherwise dehydration takes place and major organ damage is commencing.